Tulsi (Holy Basil): Benefits Side Effects Types & Scientific Names

 What Western Scientist said about Tulsi the Holy Basil

-Dr. Ralph D. Miller said, “When I was first introduced to the sacred Tulsi, my first reaction, as a Western scientist, was disbelief. there seemed to be far more wide-ranging health benefits attributed to this plant than could be possible for a single agent.
-Yet, I realized that there must be compelling reasons why Tulsi has, for thousands of years, remained one of the most cherished of India’s sacred healing plants.”
+Dr. Ralph D. Miller said, “When I was first introduced to the sacred Tulsi, my first reaction, as a Western scientist, was disbelief.
+There seemed to be far more wide-ranging health benefits attributed to this plant that could be possible for a single agent.
+I realized that there must be compelling reasons why Tulsi has, for thousands of years, remained one of the most cherished of India’s sacred healing plants.”

 Types of Tulsi Plant or Varieties of the Holy Basil

 There are mainly four types of Tulsi the holy basil or the sacred basil.

 - Dark Holy Basil or Krishna Tulsi (Ocimum Tenuiflorum or Ocimum Sanctum)

 - Light Holy Basil or Rama Tulsi (Ocimum Tenuiflorum or Ocimum Sanctum)